MLWALK3R/Automatic-dnsmasq-update/README.md

 If you find any errors, please submit a pull request so we can get it sorted out.

 -----
-Make sure you are running as root & have curl installed, this script will install a cron to run every monday.
+Make sure you are running as root & have curl installed.
+This script will install a cron to run every monday *optional

 -----